fermmm/group-date/readme/deploying-aws.md

 ## Migrating database content from Gremlin Server to AWS Neptune

-When using gremlin server the database content is saved as GraphML (xml) in the database-backups folder.
-If you want to migrate that into Neptune this repo includes a converter from GraphML to CSV (The format Neptune can import), is [this python script they did](https://github.com/awslabs/amazon-neptune-tools/tree/master/graphml2csv) with an issue fixed.
+When using gremlin server the database content is saved as GraphML (XML) in the database-backups folder.
+If you want to migrate that into Neptune this repo includes a converter from GraphML to CSV (The format Neptune can import), is [this](https://github.com/awslabs/amazon-neptune-tools/tree/master/graphml2csv) python script they did with an issue fixed and also this readme section includes the instructions to load that CSV into Neptune.

-With these steps you will convert a GraphML file and upload it to Neptune:
+### You need to follow these steps once to get everything ready for the migration:

 1. You need Python 2 or Python 3 installed in your system, to check if it's installed run the command: